• Home

 Here is one of my #PitMad tweets.
 Notice I put in a LOT of different hashtags!

 OK, here’s where it gets complicated.
-Because of how the Twitter algorithm works, tweets with more retweets and comments are going to be more visible to agents.
+Because of how the Twitter algorithm works (as far as I know), tweets with more retweets and comments are going to be more visible to agents.
 In other words, even with a super awesome pitch, if you don’t have lots of retweets and comments, there’s a chance industry professionals will never see your pitch.

 I suggest doing comments instead of retweets.
 Reply-commenting on a tweet gives the exact same boost for visibility, but it doesn’t clog up the Twitter feed (or your own profile page) with thousands of retweets.
 Sure, it’s more time consuming, but it forces you to actually read the tweets you’re boosting.
 Plus, writers like getting feedback on their pitches, even if it’s not from an agent.